JetBrains/teamcity-documentation/topics/investigating-and-muting-build-failures.md

 When a build fails due to some problem or a failed test, TeamCity allows you to _assign an investigation_ of the build failure to some user or to _mute the failure_ so it does not affect the build status.

-You can assign an investigation of the whole failed build, or investigate/mute single [build problems and failed tests](viewing-tests-and-configuration-problems.md).
+You can assign an investigation of the whole failed build configuration, or investigate/mute single [build problems and failed tests](viewing-tests-and-configuration-problems.md).
 The __Investigate/Mute__ functionality works identically for build problems and failed tests.

 On this page: